 - In the dialog, type the project ID, and then click Shut down to delete the project.

-> Learn how to use Cloud Machine Learning to train your model to make predictions on your own dataset.
+Learn how to use AI Platform to train your model to make predictions on your own dataset.

 Try out other Google Cloud features for yourself.
 Have a look at our tutorials.